OfficeDev/TrainingContent/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/Lab.md

 ### Test the Compose Form
 1. Press **F5** to build and launch the browser (or Outlook client) to test the compose form.
 1. Using the same process as the last exercise, create a new email and add some text to the body of the email.
-1. Open the add-in using the same techniques demonstrated in the last exercise depending on which Outlook client you are testing the app in.
+1. Open the Add-in using the same techniques demonstrated in the last exercise depending on which Outlook client you are testing the Add-in in.
 1. Select the text you added to the email and click the **Translate English to Spanish** button.
 You should notice that the text you have selected in the email has been replaced with the Spanish translation.

 Congratulations!
 You have created an Outlook Add-in for a Mail Compose Form.